Latina woman in grey sweater writing in notebook in front row of seminar class

 Ariel Manzanares-Scisney

-Ariel (pronounced "R-E-L") is a young astrophysicist, philosopher, martial artist, native Earthling, and a professional conglomerate of stardust.
+Ariel (pronounced R-E-L) Manzanares-Scisney is a young astrophysicist, philosopher, martial artist, native Earthling, and professional conglomerate of stardust.
 His entire life has been dedicated to education and the pursuit of knowledge.
-In his youth he trained for a decade in Taekwondo, teaching self-defense to students aged three to adult, becoming a fully certified instructor and national judge by age 18.
-Simultaneously, he learned about the world through the International Baccalaureate program, studying all academic disciplines in an advanced global context.
-After high school he took his global perspective and expanded it into a cosmic one.
-In college he earned his bachelor's degree in astrophysics and philosophy over the course of three years while serving as a public speaker, space navigator, and laserist at the Fiske Planetarium in Boulder, Colorado.
-He hopes that his experience can be useful for educating curious minds of all ages!
+He trained for a decade in Taekwondo, teaching self-defense to students aged three to adult, and became a fully certified instructor and national judge by age 18.
+After learning about the world through the rigorous International Baccalaureate program in high school, he earned his bachelor's degree in Astrophysics and Philosophy from the University of Colorado, Boulder in only three years.
+He also served as a public speaker, space navigator, and laserist at the Fiske Planetarium in Boulder, Colorado.

 Join our community of